Prepare and load your own data

 Input files

-The top-level inputFiles field should encode a map from the input file name to parameters specific to that file.
-Keys can be individual file names or wildcard patterns if the same config applies to multiple files.
+The top-level inputFiles field should encode a map from the CSV input file name to parameters specific to that file.
+Keys can be individual file names or wildcard patterns if the same configuration applies to multiple files.

 You can use the * wildcard; matches are applied in the order in which they are specified in the config.
 For example, in the following: